 In addition to the event group tables, there will be a ‘Didn’t Pay Attention to Detail’ table (Administration), which is basically the ‘we have a problem with your registration table’.
 After you register you have *two* options:

 1. Go back and sit in the bleachers until we start up at 8:59AM

 2. Roam around the facility until 8:59am when you are required to be back in the bleachers.

 If you show up late and have to do the walk of shame through the whole facility into the bleachers, I WILL CALL YOU OUT!
 Ask around, it will give me great joy.

 After Coach Mangiacotti and I make our announcements, you will break off into the event group you signed up for and begin the most mind altering 2 days of your track and field career.

-Every registered coach/athlete will get a name tag.
+Every registered coach will get a name tag.
+Athletes will get race bibs.
 Those are your credentials.